How to connect an identity provider

 • Service URL: https://passport.yandex.ru/auth/sso/commit.

 • If your employees use services not only in Russian, add the URLs with other language-specific domains as POST endpoints.
-For example:
+In particular:

 • https://passport.yandex.com/auth/sso/commit (for English)